 To encourage the continued professional improvement of Christian school leaders and teachers, Bob Jones University offers the Educator Professional Development Program.
-Full-time employees of Christian schools who have been approved for a graduate education program (MEd in Teaching and Learning or MS in Educational Leadership) are eligible for a 50 percent discount on tuition for graduate online courses that fulfill degree requirements.
+Full-time employees of Christian schools who have been approved for education programs (K-12 Teaching and Learning Certificates, MEd in Teaching and Learning or MS in Educational Leadership) are eligible for a 50 percent discount on tuition for graduate online courses that fulfill degree requirements.
 The discount does not apply to required deficiencies.
 For further information, contact the director of Financial Aid.

-Brian Alan Carruthers, EdD Chair
+Brian A. Carruthers, EdD Chair